Velocidex/velociraptor-docs/content/docs/offline_triage/_index.md

 ![Running the Offline Collector in the console](image14.png)

-The collector creates a zip file containing the collected files as well as an optional reprot.
+The collector creates a zip file containing the collected files as well as an optional report.

 ![Viewing the Offline Collector in the console](image29.png)